 Examples of behaviours of concern can include acts of self-harm, such as hitting or scratching oneself, as well as behaviours that harm others, such as hitting, pinching, or biting.
 Other examples can involve breaking objects, refusing to participate in activities, repeatedly performing the same action, engaging in actions disliked by others (such as screaming or removing clothing), or avoiding social interactions.

 The term “behaviour of concern” is used to describe behaviours that pose challenges or difficulties in various settings.
-It emphasizes the need for understanding and addressing these actions effectively.
+It emphasises the need for understanding and addressing these actions effectively.